ChuckHill2/VideoLibrarian/Readme.md

 VideoOrganizer.exe will automatically create or update the video folder tree described above.
 It also includes a movie information editor to customize the information retrieved from IMDB.
 Click on *About* for additional documentation on how to use it.

+### Video Anti-Corruption Verification
+Because hard drives are not infallible, video files may get corrupted over time. *VideoValidator.exe* will go through all your VideoLibrarian videos and validate that they are not corrupted.
+It does not fix them but it does help you identify them. *VideoValidator.exe* is a console application.
+Run the application with the '/?' argument to get a more comprehensive description regarding usage.

 ### Generated Cache Files
 These cache files reside in the same folders as the shortcut files.
 They are unique to each shortcut.